JPMorgan braces for loan losses as trading props up profit | Business

 Overall, the bank's net income did fall, to $4.69 billion, or $1.38 per share, beating analysts' lowered estimates of $1.04 per share.
 Revenue rose 15% to $33.8 billion, also beating estimates.
 Net interest margin fell to 1.99% from 2.37% in the first quarter.
 Trading revenue surged to $11.3 billion.

-"It's clear that JPM can be viewed as prepared for all environments and that capital can build quickly given the strength of their franchises," brokerage Everclear said in a note.
-"We'd view these results as a good read-through for the other capital markets-centric banks, particularly Goldman."
+"We'd view these results as a good read-through for the other capital markets-centric banks, particularly Goldman," Evercore ISI analyst Glenn Schorr wrote in a note on Tuesday.